Procedures for the Registration of Crop Varieties in Canada

 For plants with novel traits developed by genetic engineering or by traditional plant breeding using transgenic parents, the applicant must:

-- submit a signed, dated declaration on the letterhead of the applicant organization with the variety registration application (one declaration per variety), indicating that molecular tests conducted on seed of the variety entered in variety registration trials and also the seed contained in the legal reference sample confirm the specific genetic makeup of the variety (i.e. that they contain the appropriate construct and insertion or mutation event and only that event); and
+- submit a signed, dated declaration on the letterhead of the applicant organization with the variety registration application (one declaration per variety), indicating that molecular tests conducted on seed of the variety entered in variety registration trials and also the seed contained in the legal reference sample confirm the specific genetic makeup of the variety (for example that they contain the appropriate construct and insertion or mutation event and only that event) and

 In the case of potatoes, the declaration should indicate that tests were conducted on seed potatoes entering the variety registration trials and the seed certification system.

-Note: The signed declaration statement requirement is effective February 6, 2012.
+The signed declaration statement requirement is effective February 6, 2012.
 This is a replacement of the previous-notarized affidavit requirement.
-Applicants are advised to use the same format as used on the previous notarized affidavit (please contact the variety registration office for clarification if required).
+Applicants are advised to use the same format as used on the previous notarized affidavit (please contact the Variety Registration Office for clarification if required).

 Recommending committee recommendations for varieties of crop kinds in Part I are based on pre-registration testing and determination of merit.